 - At the beginning of 2020, 5,3 million businesses in the private sector were in England, 370,000 in Scotland, 209,000 in Wales, and 148,000 in Northern Ireland.

 - Simultaneously, most private sector businesses were in London with 1,1 million and the South East of England with 932,000.

 How many businesses fail?
 What are businesses’ birth rates?
 And just what is meant by that, anyway?

 The business birth rate is the volume of active businesses that began their affairs in the reporting year.
 On the other hand, the business death rate is the volume of companies that terminated trading in the reporting year.

 What are women-led businesses?
-The ones controlled by a woman or a management team, out of which more than half are women.
+The ones controlled by women or management by a team dominated by women.

 What about men-led and equally-led businesses?